-As a part of the 2015 State of the Internal Audit Profession Survey, we surveyed over 1,300 CAEs, senior management personnel and board members from countries around the world, including 82 from Canada.
-We also conducted 13 in-depth interviews in Canada in order to gain a deeper understanding of the internal audit issues that are top of mind for Canadian businesses.
+PwC’s 2016 State of the Internal Audit Profession Study gathered insights globally from more than 1,600 chief audit executives (CAEs) and their stakeholders, including senior management and board members, including from Canada.
+We also conducted in-depth interviews in Canada to gain a deeper understanding of the internal audit issues that are on top of mind for Canadian businesses.